epomatti/az-ado-cicd/README.md

 1. Create the Service Connection using the Terraform output.
 2. Create the Backend pipeline using the `azure-pipelines-backend.yml` file.
 3. Create the Frontend pipeline using the `azure-pipelines-frontend.yml` file.
-You'll need to set the `
+You'll need to set the `deployment_token` secret variable.

 Use Releases for production use cases.